 In late September, 2015, many hospitals in Pennsylvania, including seven of our behavioral health care hospitals located in the state, received letters from the Pennsylvania Department of Human Services (the "Department") demanding repayment of allegedly excess Medicaid Disproportionate Share Hospital payments ("DSH") for the federal fiscal year 2011 ("FFY2011") amounting to approximately \$4 million in the aggregate.
 In September, 2016, we received similar requests for repayment for alleged DSH overpayments for FFY2012.
 We filed administrative appeals for all of our facilities contesting the recoupment efforts for FFYs 2011 and 2012 as we believe the Department's calculation methodology is inaccurate and conflicts with applicable federal and state laws and regulations.
 The Department has agreed to postpone the recoupment of the state's share of the DSH payments until all hospital appeals are resolved but started recoupment of the federal share.
-If the Department is ultimately successful in its demand related to FFY2011 and FFY2012, it could take similar action with regards to FFY2013 and FFY2014.
+If the Department is ultimately successful in its demand related to FFY2012 and FFY2012, it could take similar action with regards to FFY2013 and FFY2014.
+In July 2017, we began receiving similar requests for repayment of alleged DSH overpayments for FFY 2013.
+We will be filing administrative appeals consistent with those filed for FFYs 2011 and 2012.
 Due to a change in the Pennsylvania Medicaid State Plan and implementation of a CMS-approved Medicaid Section 1115 Waiver, we do not believe the methodology applied by the Department to FFY2011 and FFY2012 is applicable to reimbursements received for Medicaid services provided after January 1, 2015 by our behavioral health care facilities located in Pennsylvania.
 We can provide no assurance that we will ultimately be successful in our legal and administrative appeals related to the Department's repayment demands.
 If our legal and administrative appeals are unsuccessful, our future consolidated results of operations and financial condition could be adversely impacted by these repayments.